-Prerequisite: Pass in Year 12 Hindi or equivalent Continuous Assessment: 50%; Final Examination: 50% Undertake further studies in the language at degree level.
+Prerequisite: Pass in Year 12 Hindi or equivalent

+Undertake further studies in the language at degree level.
 Undertake a theme approach, and link the learning to central themes, for better integration of the four language skills.
 Read and understand the characteristics of a novel.
-Understand and master the rules of grammar and apply to passages given in class.
-Develop letter writing skill.
+Understand and master the rules of grammar and apply them to passages given in class.
+Develop letter writing skills.

-HIC111 Spoken Hindi for Beginners SEM 1 and 2 Prerequisite: pass in Year 13 Hindi
+HIC111 Spoken Hindi for Beginners SEM 1 and 2

+Prerequisite: pass in Year 13 Hindi